Rin-Ha-n/AppliedAI/Presentation/Presentation.md

   * The End user receives a personalized training plan.
 <!--Derya this actually -->
 ---
-# Methods, tools and Algorithms
+# Methods, tools and Algorithms // would add some other algorithm, see next slide to get inspiration/

 <!---functionalities (insert data and receive a personalized training plan, etc.)
 #Supervised Learning--->
   * Supervised Learning